 The study will look at Broadleaf Soil Inoculation and Conifer Soil Inoculation in two types of forest being studied.

-Enhanced rock weathering takes crushed basalt, a mining by-product, and applies it to the soil to capture CO2 and provide essential nutrients to fertilize trees.
+Enhanced rock weathering takes crushed basalt, a mining by-product, and applies it to the soil to capture CO2 as it weathers and to provide essential nutrients to for the trees.
+Basalt has been applied twice, the first time in 2020 prior to tree planting and the second time in 2023.

 Basalt also contains nutrients that can stimulate mycorrhizal fungi and can support tree growth.
 (3) The study will look at the combinatorial impact of forest microbiome inoculation and enhanced rock weathering.

-Over the first two years, the project will measure the carbon stored in the trees and soil, and the results will identify the combination of treatments where the most carbon has been sequestered.
+Over the first fives years, the project will measure the carbon stored in the trees and soil, and the results will identify the interventions where the most carbon has been sequestered above and below the ground.

 References